Editor Guidelines

 • Guest Editors (for Special Issues)

-All editorial decisions are made independently and without influence from sponsoring organizations.
+All editorial roles function independently, and editorial decisions are made without influence from sponsoring organizations or external parties.

 • Scientific originality and novelty